|Cosine Effect Setup|

 The cosine effect has 2 components if the radar or lidar is elevated to traffic such as from an overpass.
 Radar distance from traffic lane is a function of horizontal and vertical distances.

 In the figure, "x" is the horizontal distance to the vehicle lane center, and "y" is the vertical distance to the average top of the target vehicle.
 Radar distance to vehicle path is "d" and equals the square root of the sum of "x" squared plus "y" squared.
-If either the horizontal or vertical component is zero, the equations reduce to that shown in Figure 2.1-1.
+If either the horizontal or vertical component is zero, the equations reduce to that shown above.

 |Traffic on a Curve|